Room

 Room is home to Jack, but to Ma, it is the prison where Old Nick has held her captive for seven years.
 Through determination, ingenuity, and fierce motherly love, Ma has created a life for Jack.
 But she knows it's not enough...not for her or for him.
 She devises a bold escape plan, one that relies on her young son's bravery and a lot of luck.
 What she does not realize is just how unprepared she is for the plan to actually work.

-c, pragmatic five-year-old Jack, Room is a celebration of resilience and the limitless bond between parent and child, a brilliantly executed novel about what it means to journey from one world to another.
+Told entirely in the language of the energetic, pragmatic five-year-old Jack, Room is a celebration of resilience and the limitless bond between parent and child, a brilliantly executed novel about what it means to journey from one world to another.

 Paperback / 303 pages